 Sonia Gomes (b.
 1948, Caetanópolis, Brazil) is a Brazilian artist who lives and works in São Paulo.
 She developed her practice outside formal academic training, drawing on personal experience and material knowledge rooted in everyday life.
 Before dedicating herself fully to art, Gomes worked in various professional contexts, including the textile and fashion industries, which continue to shape her approach to material and construction.

-Gomes’ work is shaped by personal memory, cultural heritage and broader histories of labor and material circulation in Brazil.
+Gomes’ work is shaped by personal memory, cultural heritage and broader histories of labour and material circulation in Brazil.
 The use of worn and repurposed fabrics carries traces of previous lives, embedding her works with narrative and emotional resonance.
 Without adhering to a fixed iconography, her practice explores themes of transformation, resilience and the relationship between body, material and space.